A Lenient View of Mental Health Diversion

 Attached to Burns’ sentencing brief was a postconviction psychological evaluation by Dr. Cynthia Boyd, who diagnosed Burns with a qualifying disorder under Penal Code § 1001.36(b)(1)(A).
 She further noted that Burns “unfortunately” did not seek psychiatric treatment and “hence, his symptoms remained,” suggesting his symptoms might respond to treatment.
 At sentencing, Burns’ counsel requested that Burns be screened for mental health treatment in prison.

-The Fourth Appellate Court then did remand the case back to trial court for evaluation for mental health diversion, commenting (we think very importantly for all other cases), that the Burns did not pose an unreasonable risk of danger to public safety.
+The Fourth Appellate Court then did remand the case back to trial court for evaluation for mental health diversion, commenting (we think very importantly for all other cases), that Burns did not pose an unreasonable risk of danger to public safety.